mars0i/net-cult-tran/doc/NodeUpdateNotes.md

 This is so even though I use a current `activation` variable and a `next-activation` variable that temporarily holds the next activation.
-Yes, all of the `activations` are replacec by `next-activation` at the same time.
+Yes, all of the `activations` are replaced by `next-activation` at the same time.
 However, if a receiving node has more than one neighbor that asks it to receive cultvars, the updated activn in `next-activation` from one transmission will simply get overwritten by the communication from